 Closure: a procedure whereby parliament can, by majority vote, stop debate of a bill or motion before parliament and force a vote before the completion of the review and debate by elected representatives that is required in a democracy.
-Adopted from the British by Canada in 1913, closure is so controversial and, until recently, so rarely used there has yet to be any rule developed about its use.
-The proper purpose of closure is to maintain the integrity of parliamentary review and debate not to curtail it.
+Adopted from the British by Canada in 1913, closure is so controversial and, until recently, so rarely used there has yet to be any rules developed about its use.
+The proper purpose of closure is to maintain the integrity of parliamentary review and debate, not to curtail it.

 Customary International Law (CIL): international rules and state obligations arising from established customs of acceptance and compliance amongst states.
 The Statute of the International Court of Justice recognizes and applies "international custom, as evidence of a practice accepted as law."
-Article 38 (1) (a)
+Article 38 (1) (a).

 Derogable Right: a right that can be subjected to restriction under certain circumstances and subject to conditions.
 Examples of derogable rights are: freedom of expression; freedom of assembly, freedom of association, liberty and security of the person and the right to manifest a religion or belief (see ICCPR Articles 19, 21.
-22, 9, 18.3)
+22, 9, 18.3).

 Non-Derogable Right: a right that can never be subjected to any restriction, even in times of war or health crisis.
-Examples of non-derogable rights include rights to: freedom of thought, conscience and religion; freedom from torture and other cruel, inhuman and degrading punishment or treatment; life and to not be arbitrarily deprived of life; equality and non-discrimination; freedom from non-consensual medical or scientific experimentation; access to an independent, competent and impartial tribunal and to determine criminal offences and impose sentence.
-(ICCPR Article 4.2, Geneva Conventions, Article 3, Convention Against Torture).
-The Office of the High Commissioner of Human Rights has stated, "rights to food, health, housing, social protection, water and sanitation, education and an adequate standard of living remain in effect even during situations of emergency.
+Examples of non-derogable rights include rights to: freedom of thought, conscience and religion; freedom from torture and other cruel, inhuman and degrading punishment or treatment; not be arbitrarily deprived of life; equality and non-discrimination; freedom from non-consensual medical or scientific experimentation; access to an independent, competent and impartial tribunal to determine rights, (ICCPR Article 4.2, Geneva Conventions, Article 3, Convention Against Torture).
+In addition, the UN High Commissioner of Human Rights has stated, "rights to food, health, housing, social protection, water and sanitation, education and an adequate standard of living remain in effect even during situations of emergency.
 (Emergency Measures and COVID-19 Guidance, 27 April 2020).

-Due process: the measures established by law that impose state duties which ensure rights and safeguard against violations in any given case.
-For example, in a criminal prosecution, due process includes fair trial rights to: notice of allegations and evidence; be presumed innocent until proven guilty; be represented by a lawyer of choice; legal aid when necessary; prepare, present a defense; freedom from retroactive laws; present and challenge evidence; and to have charges and rights determined by an independent, competent and impartial tribunal.
+Due process: the measures established by law that impose state duties to ensure rights and safeguard against violations in any given case.
+For example, in a criminal prosecution, due process includes fair trial rights to: notice of allegations and evidence; be presumed innocent until proven guilty; be represented by a lawyer of choice; legal aid when necessary; prepare and present a defense; freedom from retroactive laws; present and challenge evidence; and, to have charges and rights determined by an independent, competent and impartial tribunal.
 In law making, due process refers to the established processes for the law making.
 See Black's Law Dictionary.

-Ex post facto laws: Latin for having retrospective effect or force, these are laws that apply retroactively.
-Freedom from conviction for laws that apply retroactively is a non-derogable rights guaranteed by the UN International Covenant on Civil and Political Rights, Article 15.
+Ex post facto laws: (Latin for having retrospective effect or force) These are laws that apply retroactively.
+Freedom from conviction for laws that apply retroactively is a non-derogable rights.
+UN International Covenant on Civil and Political Rights, Articles 15, 4.

-Immunity: refers to, in these slides, exemption from judicial review of the lawfulness of acts carried out under the HPOA when generally the lawfulness of such acts would be subject to judicial review to determine lawfulness, to identify the perpetrator(s) and to impose remedial measures.
+Immunity: refers to, in these slides, exemption from review by a court or other tribunal of the lawfulness of acts carried out the HPOA.